Kitchen Painting

 I have been painting Toronto kitchens for over a decade.
 Here is what you actually get when you hire us:

-• 5-year warranty — if it peels, cracks, or fails, we fix it free
+• Lifetime workmanship warranty on walls , if it peels, cracks, or fails, we fix it free

-• On-time completion — one to two days for walls, 5 to 10 days for cabinets
+• On-time completion , one to two days for walls, ceiling, and trim

-A professional kitchen paint job is one of the highest-ROI improvements you can make to your Toronto home. $400 to $750 for walls that look brand new. $2,500 to $8,500 for cabinets that look like they just came out of the factory.
+A professional kitchen wall paint job is one of the highest-ROI improvements you can make to your Toronto home. $400 to $750 for walls, ceiling, and trim that look brand new.
 No demolition, no weeks of chaos, no $30,000 renovation bill.
+Want cabinets refinished too?
+Ask us and we'll quote that separate service at the same time.

 Call me directly at (416) 875-8706 or request your free quote.
 If I don't answer right away, I'll get back to you as soon as I can.